Sum-free subsets of finite abelian groups of type III: Abstract

 \section{Abstract}

-A finite abelian group $G$ of order $n$ is said to be of type III if all divisors of $n$ are congruent to 1 modulo 3.
-We obtain a classification theorem for sum-free subsets of cardinality very ``close'' to the largest possible in a finite abelian group $G$ of type III.
+A finite abelian group $G$ of cardinality $n$ is said to be of type III if every prime divisor of $n$ is congruent to 1 modulo 3.
+We obtain a classification theorem for sum-free subsets of largest possible cardinality in a finite abelian group $G$ of type III.
 This theorem, when taken together with known results, gives a complete characterisation of sum-free subsets of the largest cardinality in any finite abelian group $G$.
-We then give two applications of this theorem.
-Our first application allows us to write down a formula for the number of orbits under the natural action of ${\rm Aut}(G)$ on the set of sum-free subsets of $G$ of the largest cardinality when $G$ is of the form $({\bf Z}/m{\bf Z})^r$, with all divisors of $m$ congruent to 1 modulo 3, thereby extending a result of Rhemtulla and Street.
+We supplement this result with a theorem on the structure of sum-free subsets of cardinality ``close" to the largest possible in a type III abelian group $G$.
+We then give two applications of these results.
+Our first application allows us to write down a formula for the number of orbits under the natural action of ${\rm Aut}(G)$ on the set of sum-free subsets of $G$ of the largest cardinality when $G$ is of the form $({\Z}/m{\Z})^r$, with all prime divisors of $m$ congruent to 1 modulo 3, thereby extending a result of Rhemtulla and Street.
 Our second application provides an upper bound for the number of sum-free subsets of $G$.
 For finite abelian groups $G$ of type III and with {\em a given exponent} this bound is substantially better than that implied by the bound for the number of sum-free subsets in an arbitrary finite abelian group, due to Green and Ruzsa.